BRANDING & ART DIRECTION

 A visual identity system for standardization of all digital and print assets (photography, video, color, logo variants, type treatments, icons).

-Custom image library (motion and still) that reflects Hawaiian residents more realistically than previously relied upon stock sources.
+Custom image library (both motion and still) that reflects Hawaiian residents more realistically than previously relied upon stock sources.

 Development and coordinated deployment of an omnichannel marketing campaign.